What Are The Risks of Tooth Extraction?

 3. Jaw Fracture

-Jaw fracture is an extremely rare complication but can occur, particularly in older patients with brittle bones or when extracting deeply impacted teeth.
+Jaw fracture is an extremely rare complication, but it can occur, particularly in older patients with brittle bones or when extracting deeply impacted teeth.
 Patients who are more likely to experience this problem can be identified with the aid of comprehensive dental exams and imaging.

 Recover Process After Tooth Extraction